- Education and Training: extension, networking, workshop

 1) Future producers participating in the project’s apprenticeship program;

-3) Existing producers improving the viability of their operations using sustainable production and marketing techniques learned under the project.
+3) Existing producers improving the viability of their operations using sustainable agriculture and marketing techniques learned under the project.

 Intermediate outcomes will include measurable numbers of producers satisfying demand for locally grown farm products in the KC metro area.
 This will be reflected in increasing volumes of products reaching consumers through various marketing channels.
 Intermediate outcomes will also include a diversified and stable base of funders and income sources for the Training Program.
 Beneficiaries will primarily include growers (who will have profitable farms), businesses (restaurants and markets) involved in meeting consumer demand for local farm products, and area consumers who will have increased availability of high quality, local farm products.